una/personal-goals/happy-moments/happy-moments.md

 05/21/2015
 ---
-I made a 404 page for Bluemix as a random little side project and today my manager told me they were going to implement it live.
+I made a 404 page for Bluemix as a random little side project and today my manager told me they were going to implement it.
+That was a nice surprise.

 05/22/2015
 ---